-The UL Researcher Development Programme gives postdoctoral researchers an opportunity to enhance their skills in key areas identified by Vitae as essential in building excellence within the research community.
-These form the Vitae Researcher Development Framework (RDF).
+The Researcher Development Programme is informed and guided by the Vitae Researcher Development Framework (RDF) which has identified key area as essential in building excellence within the research community.
 The framework is structured into four domains covering the knowledge, behaviours and attributes of researchers.
 It sets out the wide-ranging knowledge, intellectual abilities, techniques and professional standards expected to do research, as well as the personal qualities, knowledge and skills to work with others and ensure the wider impact of research.
 These are:

 Domain A: Knowledge and intellectual abilities.
 The knowledge, intellectual abilities and techniques to do research

 Domain B: Personal effectiveness.
 The personal qualities and approach to be an effective researcher

 Domain C: Research governance and organization.
 Knowledge of the professional standards and requirements to do research

 Domain D: Engagement, influence and impact.
 The knowledge and skills to work with others to ensure the wider impact of research

 |“The RDF is a professional development framework for planning, promoting and supporting the personal, professional and career development of researchers in higher education.
 It articulates the knowledge, behaviours and attributes of successful researchers and encourages them to realise their potential.”
 (Vitae, 2010)|

 3 steps to your Researcher Development Digital Badge: